 VentraIP Wholesale changes as part of ICANN 2013 RAA

 As one of the final steps in the transition to Synergy Wholesale, VentraIP Wholesale was required to sign ICANN’s 2013 Registrar Accreditation Agreement (often referred to as 2013 RAA).
 It’s quite possible that you’ve already heard a great deal about this, but if not, we hope this post serves in providing all the answers and information you need.
 In addition to this, we will be issuing an email to all VentraIP Wholesale clients in the coming days.
-You can also find a dedicated category on our FAQ support guides.

 There are two main factors that will impact Resellers in one way or another, and we’ll dive into detail on each one below.